gaslightgames/UE4_EOS_Plugin/README.md

 - N will attempt to Begin a Player Session.
 - M will attempt to End a Player Session.

-The options for Account Login/Logout will **ONLY** work if your Project is on the Epic Store, or an Epic Store Partner.
+The options for Account Login/Logout will **ONLY** work if you configure your Project with Epic Account Services, through the Dashboard.
+Once you have done that, create a Client, get the ClientID and Client Secret, add these to the Project Settings and you're good to go.
 The same goes for running the Developer Authentication Tool.
-- ~~I will attempt to Login~~
+- I will attempt to Login
-- ~~O will attempt to Logout (will only work if a successful Login occurred first)~~
+- O will attempt to Logout (will only work if a successful Login occurred first)

 The project, blueprint nodes and comments have more direct usage information.